 When planning a trip to Croatia, it’s crucial that you take the time to learn about the recent history so you are aware and respectful when travelling here or anywhere in the Balkans!

-While locals undoubtedly want to put the past behind them and move on with their lives, it’s important to educate yourself about the recent events in order to be a more conscious and well-rounded traveller.
+While locals generally want to put the past behind them and move on with their lives, it’s important to educate yourself about recent events in order to be a more conscious and well-rounded traveller.

 There are some incredible works of fiction and non-fiction as well as a plethora of online resources that will undoubtedly add another dimension to your knowledge and experiences while travelling in Croatia.

 Croatia is an incredible country to visit that is undoubtedly increasing in popularity.
-These ten tips for planning a trip to Croatia will hopefully ensure that you are as prepared as possible for visiting this beautiful destination.
+These tips will hopefully ensure that you are as prepared as possible for visiting this beautiful destination.

-Are you planning a trip to Croatia?
-Or have you visited before?
-Let us know in the comments below!
+Are you visiting Croatia?
+Have any questions?
+Let us know in the comments!